cypypccpy/cypypccpy-hugo-academic/content/project/Manipulator/index.md

 ---
 title: Manipulator
 summary: A MoveIt! based Manipulator and 6 DoF Pose Estimation Algorithm.
+Click Video to see the Demo.
 tags:
 - Manipulator
 date: "2021-07-15T00:00:00Z"